diegomcsilva/react-googlesheets/README.md

-# Getting Started with Create React App
+# Integration ui and googlesheets

 This project is inpired in article [How to Turn Google Sheets into a REST API and Use it with a React Application](https://www-freecodecamp-org.cdn.ampproject.org/c/s/www.freecodecamp.org/news/react-and-googlesheets/amp/) with objective learn more about integration ui and googlesheets.